Sensory Marketing Can Help with Emotional Buys

 So, what is sensory marketing?

-Sensory marketing (also known as sensory branding) is a form of marketing that directly appeals to consumer senses.
+Local Brand Advisor provide marketing for franchises says that sensory marketing (also known as sensory branding) is a form of marketing that directly appeals to consumer senses.
 The idea is that if you can relate to consumers on an emotional level, there’s a better chance of securing a sale at the register.

 Research has long suggested that our bodily sensations often influence our decision making without any conscious awareness.
 Creating a sensory experience for customers helps solidify the relationship by connecting with them on an emotional level – and when it comes to purchasing, emotions lead to increased revenue.